Battle of Kos (1943): Aftermath

 We failed because we were unable to establish airfields in the area of operations. [...]
 The enemy's command of the air enabled him so to limit the operations and impair the efficiency of land, sea and air forces that by picking his time he could deploy his comparatively small forces with decisive results. [...]
 Had more aircraft been available, especially modern long-range fighters, and given more luck, the operations might have been prolonged, but after the loss of Kos, if the enemy were prepared to divert the necessary effort, it is doubtful if Leros could have been held indefinitely without our embarking on a major operation for which no forces were available.

-A further consequence of the German occupation of Kos was the deportation of the small long established Jewish congregation to the European death camps.
-None of the Jews survived the war.
+A further consequence of the German occupation of Kos was the deportation of most of the small, long-established Jewish congregation to the European death camps, where none survived the war.